Appeals court says Lisa Cook can remain Fed governor for now, rejecting Trump bid to remove her

 "President Trump's stated cause refers only to allegations regarding Cook's conduct before she began serving on the Federal Reserve Board," the judge wrote in her decision, adding that "such allegations are not a legally permissible cause."

 Mr. Trump has criticized the Fed for moving too slowly in cutting interest rates, though economists expect the central bank will announce a rate cut this week.
-If Cook's firing is ultimately allowed — a decision that now rests with the courts — and the president appoints a successor, it would mean he will have appointed the majority of the seven-member Board of Governors.
+If Cook's firing is ultimately allowed — a decision that will likely be made by the Supreme Court — and the president appoints a successor, it would mean he will have appointed the majority of the seven-member Board of Governors.

 Mr. Trump announced on social media last month that he was firing Cook, appointed by former President Joe Biden, from the Fed Board of Governors and had "sufficient cause" to oust her.
 Cook's 14-year-term on the Fed is set to end in January 2038.